BezrezenTLNH/Zelda_Styke_Game/README.md

-# Zelda_Styke_Game
+# Zelda_Style_Game
-This will be a Zelda style pixel game on a Python
+This will be a Zelda-style pixel game on a Python